 Deck Railing (6)

-Deck railing (phase 6 of 7), of the, how to build a 10' x 10' deck example.
-Railing is required for decks that are 30" (762 mm) or more above the ground.
+Deck Railing (phase 6 of 7), of the, how to build a 10' x 10' deck example.
+Railing is required if the deck is more than 30 inches (762 mm) above the ground.

 Deck Railing

-This tutorial provides the procedures for constructing deck railing, as well as some building code information.
+This tutorial provides the procedures for constructing deck railing using international building codes.
 But you should always check your local building code for specifics related to deck and railing requirements before you design and build your deck.

 Designing Deck Railing

-Besides safety, there are other reasons why you might want to add deck railing - for example, it is great to lean on while standing and having a conversation with someone.
+Besides safety, deck railing serves other purposes as well.
+For example, it provides a place to lean on while having a detailed discussion with someone about how you built your own deck.
 It also provides a great place to set your coffee or cold beverage.

 Deck Railing

-Building code suggests that rail post span should not exceed 72" (1829 mm) - measured from the center of each post.
-Rail posts (also referred to as Guard Posts) are generally spaced evenly between straight sections of deck.
+The building code suggests that the rail post span should not exceed 72" (1829 mm) - measured from the center of each post.
+Rail posts (also called Guard Posts) are generally spaced evenly between straight runs of the deck.

 Space between the pickets and below the bottom rail should not allow a 4" (102 mm) sphere to pass through.
 The finished height of the deck railing should not be less than 36" (914 mm), measured from the surface of the decking to the top of the rail cap.